After lighting strike, Russian teen goalie returns to pitch

 Less than three weeks later, Zaborovsky has returned to the pitch.
 The only thing that reminds him of what could have been a deadly incident is a burn on his chest, where he had been wearing a chain.

-"It was difficult to breathe, but that's about it," he said.
+"It was difficult to breathe, but that's about it," he said, adding that he didn't remember anything from the day of the incident.
 "It's getting better and better now.
 Things are back to normal."

 On Tuesday, Zaborovsky signed a contract with his club's senior team, which plays in Russia's third division, something that had been planned before the lightning strike.